A borehole is an expensive investment. Make sure you do your homework.

 For information on the aquifer classification system of South Africa, refer to Water Research Commission (WRC) research report ‘South African aquifer system management classification’ (WRC Report No: KV 77/95; Author: Mr. Parsons R).

-In 2011 the Water Research Commission (WRC) released a report on the country’s groundwater.
-According to WRC water research manager, Dr Shafick Adams, the total volume of available, renewable groundwater in South Africa was 10,34-billion m3 a year.
-The country’s annual usage of this water was estimated as being between 2-billion and 4-billion m3.
-The WRC concluded that there was the potential to considerably increase groundwater supplies in South Africa as part of the total resource.
-Find the report “Groundwater to play a key role in South Africa – WRC” on the Internet.
+According to the Water Research Commission (WRC), the total volume of available, renewable groundwater in South Africa is 10,34-billion m3 per year.
+The country’s annual usage of this water is estimated as being between 2-billion and 4-billion m3.
+There is the potential to considerably increase groundwater supplies in South Africa as part of the total resource.
+Find the report “Groundwater to play a key role in South Africa – WRC” (2011) on the Internet.